 This tutorial will show you how to set up games so that students can access them from home on computers and tablets.

 If you have already created groups or students and assigned games to them, then you just need to copy your student link and post it in your LMS or send it to parents.
-You can find your Student Link on the Saved Games page (you must be logged in to get your link).
+You can find your Student Link by clicking on My Students & Groups in the menu bar at the top of the screen.
+Then click on My Students and then on the Student Link to Access Games button.
+(Note: you must be logged in to get your link).

 Copy this link and then send it to your students or parents via your LMS, email or however you communicate with your class.
 Students simply open the link in an internet browser and they will see their games.